A white house with a spacious lawn and trees surrounding it.

 Be Careful What You Put Down The Drain

 A lot of things shouldn’t go down the drain, whether you’re on a septic system or municipal sewer line.
-The difference is, if you put something down the drain that doesn’t belong, on a septic system, it’s your problem.
+The difference is, if you put something down the drain that doesn’t belong, and you’re on a septic system, it’s your problem.

 Hygiene products, paint, grease and oil, hair, dental floss, paper towels or cat litter can all cause clogs and prevent drainage.
 These clogs can result in leaky pipes and sewage flowing back into your home.
 Make sure the products you flush, like toilet paper and wipes, are safe for septic tanks and will break down over time.
 Even bleach can be harmful because it kills the friendly microbes that break down sludge.
 Be mindful of what you put down the drain, so it doesn’t cause you a much larger problem.